Skip to content

 Remove packages

-The goal here is to only remove packages that actively write to the filesystem, and that we intend to replace or disable entirely.
+The goal here is to only remove packages that actively write to the filesystem, and that will be replaced or disabled entirely.
 In a subsequent step, logrotate will be replaced with busybox-syslogd.
 Additionally, dphys-swapfile, which manages a swapfile in the root filesystem on the SD card, is removed as it won’t be able to work.

 Remove these packages with the following: